-- For the purpose of determining the suitability, eligibility, or qualifications of the individual to whom the material relates: - o For employment or appointment to office; or - o For promotion in employment or office or for continuance in employment or office; or - o For removal from employment or office; or - o For the awarding of contracts, awards, scholarships, honours, or other benefits; or - For the purpose of determining whether any contract, award, scholarship, honour, or benefit should be continued, modified, or cancelled; or - For the purpose of deciding whether to insure any individual or property or to continue or renew the insurance of any individual or property.
+- The disclosure of the information or of information identifying the person who supplied it would breach an express or implied promise: - That was made to the person who supplied the information; and - That was to the effect that the information or the identity of the person who supplied it, or both, would be held in confidence. - For the purpose of determining the suitability, eligibility, or qualifications of the individual to whom the material relates: - For employment or appointment to office; or - For promotion in employment or office or for continuance in employment or office; or - For removal from employment or office; or - For the awarding of contracts, awards, scholarships, honours, or other benefits; or - For the purpose of determining whether any contract, award, scholarship, honour, or benefit should be continued, modified, or cancelled; or - For the purpose of deciding whether to insure any individual or property or to continue or renew the insurance of any individual or property.